top of page

 • Consider how to create an induction process with age inclusivity at the core; identify what a mature employee may need assistance on over a new school leaver.

-Shifting Perceptions: Elevating Not For Profit as a Valued Profession
+Shifting Perceptions: Elevating not for profit as a valued profession

 One of the core challenges affecting recruitment is the negative public perception of Not For Profit work.
 High-profile investigations like the Royal Commission into Not For Profit Quality and the sector’s handling of the COVID-19 pandemic have eroded its image.

-• Industry Image Campaigns: Sector leaders must advocate for a shift in how Not For Profit is viewed.
+Industry Image Campaigns: Sector leaders must advocate for a shift in how Not For Profit is viewed.
 Elevating its reputation to be on par with other healthcare professions could make it a more attractive career choice.
 Community engagement, better media representation, and celebrating Not For Profit workers’ contributions can significantly boost its appeal to prospective employees.

-• Youth Engagement and Vocational Pathways: Building direct pathways from schools and vocational institutions into Not For Profit should be a core long-term strategy.
+Youth Engagement and Vocational Pathways: Building direct pathways from schools and vocational institutions into Not For Profit should be a core long-term strategy.
 Targeted internships, apprenticeships, and placement opportunities can encourage younger workers to choose Not For Profit as a lasting career.

 Comments